wp-plugins/sgr-nextpage-titles/readme.txt

 == Changelog ==

+= 0.82 =
+* Bug fix:
+	* Removed a deprecated function that in some conditions generated errors.

 = 0.8 =
 * Bug fix:
 	* Definitively solved the 404 error, caused by pretty urls that are now deprecated (eventually waiting for a 2.0 working version) in favor of native page numbers.
-Different subpages will have now the same link of the original `<!--nextpage-->` code .
+Different subpages will have now the same link of the original `<!--nextpage-->` code.

 * New Features *
 	* Added the initial code for the configuration page (not active yet).